gchq/stroom-content/source/squidplus-proxy/clientArtefacts/README.md

 # Storage Imposts
   - Deployment size of approx 40K
   - Temporary storage of up to 8.00GB for a period of 90 days (given failure of web service) within the configured Squid log directory (see later).
-These values are the default posture, if you need to change this, then edit `squid_stroom_feeder.sh` and change one of both of the **FAILED_RETENTION** and **FAILED_MAX** environment variables
+These values are the default posture, if you need to change this, then edit `squid_stroom_feeder.sh` and change one or both of the **FAILED_RETENTION** and **FAILED_MAX** environment variables

 # Prerequisites
   - Squid configured appropriately (see later)